 It was also the place where most of the prophets wrote the spiritual and moral principles that were meant to become the pillars of the Jewish mysticism and spirituality.
 Things turned bad in 586 BC when Babylonians invaded Jerusalem.

 Nebuchadnezzar order the city to be torched and therefore they also destroyed the Jerusalem Temple, whereas people there were taken into exile.
 At that point in history, the Western Wall became Judaism's holiest place and the most worshiped place for Israel and worldwide Jews.

-A lot of people of various religious convictions came to the Western Wall, also known as "The Weeping Wall", to place a small prayer written on a piece of paper inside one of the Wall's cracks.
-The reasons mentioned on these papers vary from prayers for the sick to receiving God's guidance regarding certain problems or to finding one's soulmate.
-According to many testimonials, there were indeed many wishes fulfilled after placing one's request there.
-Such testimonials can be found on plenty of independent blog-spots and forums, but also on websites referring to Jerusalem in general or to the Western Wall in particular.
+People of various religious convictions came to the Western Wall, also known as "The Weeping Wall", to place a small prayer written on a piece of paper inside one of the Wall's cracks.
+The reasons on the papers vary from prayers for the sick to receiving God's guidance regarding certain problems or to finding one's soulmate.

-There are many other significant details which, according to the Jewish tradition, explain why this place plays such an important role in the spiritual life of Israel.
-Thus, the Holy of Holies in the Holy Temple of Jerusalem was considered to be the very dwelling place for the Shekinah.
-In Jewish mysticism, Shekinah represents the Holy Spirit manifesting itself as a feminine presence.
+There are many other significant details which, according to the Jewish tradition, explain why this place plays an important role in the spiritual life of Israel.
+The Holy of Holies in the Holy Temple of Jerusalem is known to be the dwelling place for the Shekinah.
+In Jewish mysticism, Shekinah mean the Holy Spirit manifesting itself as a feminine presence.